AleksandraCislowski/netflix-clone-1/README.md

 # "Netflix clone 1!"

-Simply Netflix clone, connected with movie database API.
+Simple Netflix clone, connected with movie database API.

 ## HOW THIS WORKS?